gonzalo-bulnes/kata-python-web-app/doc/identify_and_start_isolating_side_effects.md

 ```

 - ⑦ Now that the function [documentation][docstring] (or name) makes explicit the dependency on the weather API and codifies the temperature unit, we can spare some explicitness.
 (YMMV, it's a readability trade-off.)
 - ⑧ Note that this function encapsulates multiple side-effects at once.
 Is that okay?
-Since they are all somewhat related (weather/weather API) I'd say yes, from the point of view of our code they are both far away enough to look the same.
-In practice, the weather API is unlikely to change much, if it was to become the case maybe making the conversions or temperature extraction explicit at that point would be a good idea. #iteration
+Since they are all somewhat related (weather/weather API) I'd say yes.
+From the point of view of our code they are both far away enough to look the same.
+In practice, the weather API is unlikely to change much.
+If it was to become the case, maybe making the conversion or temperature extraction explicit at that point would be a good idea. #iteration
 - ⑨ Now the code is clearly divided between function with side-effects (that will require specific testing) and functions without side-effects, that are fully reliable because well-tested already.
 If anything breaks, we know where to look : )

   [docstring]: https://www.python.org/dev/peps/pep-0257/